“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Errin is a brand name for the generic drug Norethindrone.
 Both contain the same active ingredient and work in the same way, although the generic drug may be cheaper.

 If you don’t want to take a pill every day, you can try a form of hormonal contraception that is not taken orally.
-These include the implant (Implanon, Nexplanon), the shot (Depo-Provera), and the intrauterine device (IUD, Mirena, ParaGard, Skyla, Liletta, Kyleena).
-In particular, the IUD may be appropriate for women with contradictory health conditions, such as diabetes or hypertension, as it works locally to the reproductive system.
+These include the implant (Implanon, Nexplanon), the shot (Depo-Provera), the patch (Xulane), and the intrauterine device (IUD, Mirena, ParaGard, Skyla, Liletta, Kyleena).
+In particular, the IUD may be appropriate for women with contradictory health conditions, such as diabetes or hypertension, as it works locally on the lower reproductive system.
 Speak to your doctor or health worker for information and advice about these types of contraception.

 If you do not wish to use hormonal contraceptives at all, or have experienced problems with them in the past, you may choose to rely on barrier contraceptive methods.
 These include the cervical cap (FemCap) and Male and Female Condoms.
 It is worth noting that male condoms are the only form of contraception to offer protection against STIs.